masheharashid/colorize_prokudin_gorskii_collection/README.md

    # Path to the "original_data" folder, which contains the input images
    img_dir = "/path/to/your/original_data"  # Replace with your actual file path
    ```
+   Replace "/path/to/your/colorized_results" and "/path/to/your/original_data" with your local paths.

 3. Follow the instructions in the notebook and run each cell in order